-Things have been quiet on the travel front over the last few months due to Covid 19.
-This however has given us the opportunity to do some preventative caravan maintenance.
+Things had been quiet on the travel front over 2020 due to Covid 19.
+This however gave us the opportunity to do some preventative caravan maintenance.

-Here are some of the things we have been working on
+Here are some of the things we worked on

 Caravan Hot Water System Element Changed Due To Calcium